raunoraa/find-streets-eulerian-path/README.md

 ---

 ## 🏛️ **About the Project**
 This project is part of a **bachelor's thesis** at the **University of Tartu, Institute of Computer Science**.
-The goal is to create a tool that models city street networks using graph theory and computes an **Eulerian path** through all street segments, making the results usable for geospatial visualization in QGIS.
+The primary goal is to develop a tool that models city street networks using graph theory, computes an **Eulerian path** for all connected street lanes, and outputs a path that is optimal for driving through all lanes efficiently.
+The results are intended for **geospatial visualization in QGIS** and practical applications in optimizing urban logistics.

-This project was primarily developed for academic purposes, no contributions will be accepted until the thesis has been defended.
+While this project was primarily developed for academic purposes, it is publicly available, and contributions are welcome.
+However, future maintenance may be limited after the thesis defense.

 ---

 ## ✨ **Features**
 - Builds a graph from **OSM XML** and **GeoJSON** input files representing road networks.
-- Balances the graph and computes the **Eulerian path** for all connected street segments.
+- Balances the graph (if needed) and computes the **Eulerian path** for all connected street segments.
 - Exports results to:
-  - **Text file**: Eulerian path length, total street length, and a coefficient comparing both.
+  - **Text file**: Eulerian path length, total length of the lanes, and a coefficient (shows how much is the Eulerian path longer than the total length of the lanes).
   - **GeoPackage (GPKG)**: Nodes and edges for easy visualization and animation in **QGIS**.

 ---